ecovillage/neseri/README.md

-# neseritu - workshop proposal system
+# neseri - workshop proposal system

-A workshop proposal system for the ecovillage Sieben Linden.
+A workshop proposal system for the ecovillage Sieben Linden (but probably broad enough to be used somewhere else).

+Full i18n support, but currently only a proper German locale is available.

 This README would normally document whatever steps are necessary to get the application up and running.

-The name comes from `new seminar registration system 2`.
+The name comes from `new seminar registration system`.

 ## Development

-`neseritu` is currently developed using Ruby 2.6.1 and Rails 5.x.
+`neseri` is currently developed using Ruby 2.6.1 and Rails 5.x.
 Otherwise it uses a pretty standard Ruby on Rails stack.

 ### Gotchas

-### Inherit from NeserituController
+### Inherit from NeseriController
-For new controllers, inherit from `NeserituController` to include verification and proper redirection for unauthorized (in the sense of `ActionPolicy`) controller actions.
+For new controllers, inherit from `NeseriController` to include verification and proper redirection for unauthorized (in the sense of `ActionPolicy`) controller actions.
 We are not using the `ApplicationController` to let devise (the authentication system) behave well without overriding the respective `DeviseController`s to add `skip_authorization_verifiction`.
 A similar argument can be done for the "static" pages from `PageController`.

 ## Configuration